hmxsqaq/hmxsqaq.github.io/README.md

 ## License

 This project is based on TechFolios and is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.

 Original TechFolios template: https://techfolios.github.io/